bbauska/W3Cx-1of5-CSS.0x/README.md

 -   You will then learn about relative positioning and the float property in order to position your HTML elements in relation to one another on a Web page.

 -   In <b>Module 5</b> (final!), we are going to talk about the design aspect of Web pages and how to give your users the best experience.
 We will discuss lessons learned from historical Web design trends and then meet the newest fashions in Web design, to help you give your Web pages a modern look and feel.
-And we\'ll remind you not to forget accessibility and internationalization so as to accommodate an even wider, diverse audience.
+And we&#39;ll remind you not to forget accessibility and internationalization so as to accommodate an even wider, diverse audience.

 <h4>"CSS Basics" Verified Certificate</h4>